karthik9845/MyProjects/README.md

 # MyProjects
 ### Hi all, this contains some set of projects I did.

-**Instagram.py** - You can execute this file to get following list in instagram account.
+**Instagram.py** - You can execute this file to get 'following' list in instagram account.
 It will check upto 100 followers and saves them in .csv file.

    What all you need: